odenlerma/todo-app/README.md

 ### Build app for release
 1. Open .xcworkspace of you project in XCode.
 2. Setup signing configurations.
 You will need an Apple Developer account here.
 Click [here](https://developer.apple.com/documentation/xcode/distributing-your-app-to-registered-devices) for additional guides.
-3. Click *Product > Archive*. .
+3. Click *Product > Archive* .
 Make sure to set the device to "Any iOS Device (arm64)".
 4. After the archive is completed, in the archive window, click on Distribute App.
 5. Click on App Store Connect now (if you want to publish in App Store).
 6. Click Upload → Make sure all the check boxes are selected, hit Next.